samo-sato/react-demo-apps/README.md

 Use command `node backend/server.js`

-## Running the app on localhost
+## Running on localhost

 - `npm start`

-## Deployment of the app on public server
+## Deployment on public server

 - In following files, you may need to modify port numbers, paths and BrowserRouter basename:
-  - backend/server.js
-  - backend/api/api.js
-  - src/index.js
-  - src/components/apps/api-tester/ApiTester.js
+  - `backend/server.js` *port* number variable of API server
+  - `backend/api/api.js` *basePath* variable with name of path in case the app is running under sub-path
+  - `src/index.js` *basename* variable with name of path in case the app is running under sub-path
+  - `src/components/apps/api-tester/ApiTester.js` *portNumber* of API server
+  - `package.json` add `homepage` property with desired path in case the app is running under sub-path

 - Build the app with `npm run build`